Vectors of spread:

 - Don’t unload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-- Wearing protective gear (waterproof gloves, rubber raincoat and pants, eye protection, and possibly a respirator), hand-pull small plants or dig out larger ones.
+- Wearing protective gear (waterproof gloves, rubber raincoat and pants, eye protection, and possibly a respirator), small Spurge Laurel plants may be hand-pulled.

 - Plant material must be bagged and taken to a landfill (DO NOT COMPOST).

 - Monitor area for any new seedlings and cover with deep mulch.

 - See WorksafeBC for more information on how to protect yourself from Spurge Laurel.

 - During any time from bud to late blooming stage, plants may be spot-sprayed until leaves and stems are wet with a product containing triclopyr (in accordance with the conditions listed on the label).

 - Note that there is potential to injure nearby broadleaf plants when using triclopyr.

 There are currently no known biological agents for Spurge Laurel.

 East Multnomah Soil Water Conservation District, Weeds to Know: Spurge Laurel, https://emswcd.org/on-your-land/weeds/weeds-to-know/spurge-laurel/